thePanda-6400/Machine-Learning-for-Control/README.md

 ## System Specifications

 ### Software:
- MATLAB: Used for executing the genetic algorithm.
+- **MATLAB**: Used for executing the genetic algorithm.

- Simulink: Used for modeling, simulating, and analyzing the dynamic system of the self-balancing robot.
+- **Simulink**: Used for modeling, simulating, and analyzing the dynamic system of the self-balancing robot.

 ## Algorithms
 ### Genetic Algorithm